ai4ce/insta360_ros_driver/README.md

 This is the filename of the bag file that will be previewed.
 Please make sure to change this accordingly.

-When launched, an RViZ window will be created showing both front and back images, as was previously demonstrated in earlier sections of the documentation
+When launched, an RViz window will be created showing both front and back images, as was previously demonstrated in earlier sections of the documentation